Which Bitcoin Mining Rig Is Most Profitable?

 The Poolin mining calculator allows users to get a decent estimate into how much profit they can potentially make, but with prices rising and falling this can always change pretty quickly.

-Poolin say their mining profitability calculator uses daily updated data, and the tool allows users to change the electricity and Bitcoin price settings to determine a more accurate potential profit.
+Poolin say their Bitcoin mining profitability calculator uses daily updated data, and the tool allows users to change the electricity and Bitcoin price settings to determine a more accurate potential profit.

-It covers all the leading ASICs mining rigs, and users can easily configure the data to see what suits them best for their costs.
+It covers all the leading ASICs Bitcoin mining rigs, and users can easily configure the data to see what suits them best for their costs.

-It might seem that the Bitmain Antminer S19 Pro is the most profitable mining rig on the market and the data is pretty accurate.
+It might seem that the Bitmain Antminer S19 Pro is the most profitable Bitcoin mining rig on the market and the data is pretty accurate.